kingnw/all/README.md

 Extract the Zip File:

-Find the downloaded file (hum.zip) and unzip it.
+Find the downloaded file (downloadthis.zip) and unzip it.